 What Is Doxing and Why Is It Dangerous to Gay Men?

 Those who are part of the LGBTQ+ community have been urged to protect their privacy to avoid hate online or in real life.
-Although online hackers and data brokers can access personal information, they are not the only ones with excellent hacking skills that can farm and leak information necessary for security.
+Although online hackers and data brokers can access personal information, they are not the only ones with excellent hacking skills who can farm and leak information necessary for security.

 Doxing